Testing IAM Policies with the IAM Policy Simulator

 Using the IAM Policy Simulator (AWS Management Console)

-After you have been given the requried permissions for using the IAM Policy Simulator, you can use the simulator to test an IAM user, group, role, or resource policy.
+After you have been given the required permissions for using the IAM Policy Simulator, you can use the simulator to test an IAM user, group, role, or resource policy.

 To use the policy simulator: